jackgrahamgit/ga4-ecommerce-android-app/README.md

-# Measure ecommerce events on mobile
+# Measure ecommerce events on a mobile app

 This Android project demonstrates how to implement ecommerce events so you can measure user behavior using the Google Analytics for Firebase SDK.